Hello Fellow HRs,

 Has anyone studied the reasons for the cancellation of the orders by the customers?

 You have described the cancellation as "material ordered based on order booking confirmation from Sales Associates and is stocked at our place and customer cancels the order".
 But then why order the material unless a receipt of Purchase Order (PO) is in hand?
-Rather than penalising the sales associate, why not to reduce the delivery turnaround time of the material dispatch?
+Rather than penalizing the sales associate, why not reduce the delivery turnaround time of the material dispatch?

 Yes, there has to be a fear of punishment.
 Nevertheless, any punishment has to be bounded by rationality.
-While a penalised employee may quit a job and get a new one, your company will have to bear the brunt of the consequences of the penalties.
+While a penalized employee may quit a job and get a new one, your company will have to bear the brunt of the consequences of the penalties.
 Please note it.

 Thanks,